mromrell/Custom_Proposal-tool/README.md

-# The see for the Address Book project
+# The seed for the Address Book project

 This project is an application skeleton for your address book Web app.
 It uses the Bower package manager to handle front-end dependencies, Node's package manager to handle back-end dependencies, with AngularJS/NodeJS handling app logic.